aikopras/Servo-TCA/README.md

         void moveServoAlongCurve(uint8_t direction);   // Start moving along the path selected with initCurve

-        void initCurveFromEEPROM(                      // use a predefined curve from EEPROM int adresEeprom,                             // The starting address in EEPRROM of this curve uint8_t timeStretch);                        // 1..255
+        void initCurveFromEEPROM(                      // use a predefined curve from EEPROM uint8_t indexCurve,                          // 0..3
+          uint8_t timeStretch,                         // 1..255
+          int adresEeprom);                            // The starting address in EEPRROM of this curve

         void initCurveFromPROGMEM(                     // use a predefined curve from PROGMEM uint8_t indexCurve,                          // See curves.cpp for possible curves